Open ended enquiry

 • Discuss what they have learned and how they know, using pictures or designs they have made.

-• Materials/or tools needed for implementation
+• Materials and tools needed for implementation

 The choice of materials depends largely on the subject.
 Centrally, it can be said that open ended materials should be used.